 10. "Gonna Get A Life"

 "Gonna Get A Life" is another moment in which Chesnutt plays up to his East Texas and Creole and Cajun roots.
 Written by Jim Lauderdale and Frank Dycus, Chesnutt plays up the infectious melody and chorus.
 There's an accordion throughout that just drives the entire song into overdrive.
-Found on What a Way to Live, "Gonna Get A Life" is one of Chesnutt's most laidback, carefree and fun moments in his career.
+This selection from What a Way to Live is one of Chesnutt's most laidback, carefree and fun moments.

 9. "Blame It On Texas"